neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 }
 ```

-- Decorators have the issue of not always being type-safe, especially:
+- Decorators can not verify that the token you inject correspond to the given type:

 ```ts
 @Injectable()